-The following table sets out the valuation techniques used in the determination of fair values including the key unobservable inputs used and the relationship between unobservable inputs to fair value.
+The following table sets out the valuation techniques used in the determination of fair values including the key unobservable inputs used and the relationship between unobservable inputs to fair value:

-Item Fair value, AMD'000 Valuation technique Fair value hierarchy level Significant unobservable inputs Units 234,118 The fair value of units is measured as the value of the funds' net assets at the reporting date.
-Level 2 Not applicable Receivables 2,594 The carrying amount of short term (less than 12 months) payable approximates its fair value.
-Level 3 None Payables 445 The carrying amount of short term (less than 12 months) receivable approximates its fair value.
+2024 Item Fair value, AMD'000 Valuation technique Fair value hierarchy level Significant unobservable inputs Units 242,395 The fair value of units is measured as the value of the funds' net assets at the reporting date.
+Level 2 Not applicable Receivables 5,437 The carrying amount of short term (less than 12 months) receivable approximates its fair value.
+Level 3 None Payables 435 The carrying amount of short term (less than 12 months) payable approximates its fair value.
+Level 3 None 2023 Item Fair value, AMD'000 Valuation technique Fair value hierarchy level Significant unobservable Units 234,118 The fair value of units is measured as the value of the funds' net assets at the reporting date.
+Level 2 inputs Not applicable Receivables 2,594 The carrying amount of short term (less than 12 months) receivable approximates its fair value.
+Level 3 None Payables 445 The carrying amount of short term (less than 12 months) payable approximates its fair value.
 Level 3 None